 A: Although the bulk of the problems arising from the foreclosure crisis arise in the City of Cleveland and inner ring suburbs of Cuyahoga County, the Cuyahoga Land Bank is authorized to service all of Cuyahoga County commensurate with funding and priority of need.

 A: No, Cuyahoga County is not liable for, nor obligated to pay the debts and contracts of, the Cuyahoga Land Bank.
 The Cuyahoga Land Bank is a separate corporation under Ohio law which can incur debts and borrow money under its own corporate name without expense to taxpayers.

-A: The Board of Directors of the Cuyahoga Land Bank will hire a President for the Cuyahoga Land Bank who in turn hires the Cuyahoga Land Bank's staff.
+A: The Board of Directors of the Cuyahoga Land Bank hires a President for the Cuyahoga Land Bank who in turn hires the Cuyahoga Land Bank's staff.

-A: No. City land banks will have the first chance to acquire any property in their municipalities.
-The Cuyahoga Land Bank will encourage a Memorandum of Understanding with each municipality to work out any desired protocols between them.
+A: No. City land banks have the first chance to acquire any property in their municipalities.
+The Cuyahoga Land Bank encourages a Memorandum of Understanding with each municipality to work out any desired protocols between them.

-A: The Cuyahoga Land Bank will take many, but not all, vacant and abandoned tax foreclosed properties that do not contain unwarranted environmental risks.
-The Cuyahoga Land Bank will determine what mortgage foreclosed properties it will acquire (typically $1.00) based on consideration of available funding, carrying expense, demolition cost, environmental risk, and strategic factors in cooperation with Cuyahoga County municipalities.
+A: The Cuyahoga Land Bank takes many, but not all, vacant and abandoned tax foreclosed properties that do not contain unwarranted environmental risks.
+The Cuyahoga Land Bank determines what mortgage foreclosed properties it will acquire (typically $1.00) based on consideration of available funding, carrying expense, demolition cost, environmental risk, and strategic factors in cooperation with Cuyahoga County municipalities.